weatry/pattern/README.md

 # Pattern

-Exercise and demo for design pattern.
+Exercise and demo for design pattern and refactor.
+If you want me to help you refactor your code, please fork this repository, add your source code as a submodule and create pull request.
+It's better to add a README file to help me understand your code.

 ## alarm